SaiKrishna-KK/CodeJams/README.md

 ## 🚀 Deployment

+**CodeJams is live at [codejams.dev](https://codejams.dev)** - deployed on Vercel with automatic SSL and global CDN.

-Want to deploy CodeJams to your own domain?
+Want to deploy your own instance?
 See the complete [Deployment Guide](DEPLOYMENT.md) for step-by-step instructions.

 **Quick Start with Vercel:**
 ```bash